Mia-Cross/kops/docs/state.md

 ## Scaleway (scw://)

 Scaleway storage is configured as a flavor of a S3 store.
+For more information on how to create a bucket with Scaleway, visit [this page](https://www.scaleway.com/en/docs/storage/object/quickstart/).

 ## Vault (vault://)
 {{ kops_feature_table(kops_added_ff='1.19') }}